Policy

 This journal adheres to all international best practice initiatives in scientific publication and uses the algorithms of the Committee on Publication Ethics (COPE) to resolve all cases of misconduct in scientific publication.

-When plagiarism or ethical violation is reported or detected in a published article, the Editorial Committee will form a committee of experts to investigate and rule on the violation and, if it is proven, a note will be included in the published article and the institution that supports the work, the employer, sponsor or the competent national agency will be informed.
+When plagiarism or ethical violations are reported or detected in a published article, the Editorial Committee will form a commission of experts to investigate and rule on the violation and, if proven, a note will be made in the published article and the institution that supports the work, the employer, sponsor, or the competent national agency will be informed.
 All under the precepts of the COPE.

 Policy on frequency of publication

-The journal predominantly publishes articles in Spanish, but favors publication in English provided that the author(s) are native English speakers.
-English versions of Spanish articles written by Spanish speakers must have a professional translation certification.
+The journal predominantly publishes articles in Spanish, English and Portuguese, but favors publication in English as long as the author(s) are native English speakers.
+English versions of Spanish articles written by Spanish speakers must have professional translation certification.

-The journal uses the style of the American Psychological Association (APA) in its 7th edition, (to cite and reference the documents used in the article).
+The journal uses the style of the American Psychological Association (APA) in its 7th edition (to cite and reference documents used in the article).

 It will be limited to the works cited in the text, which will be presented at the end of the article.
 The maximum number of references allowed is 25.